Salsa congress: Salsa congresses in Europe

 The Croatian Summer Salsa Festival (CSSF) in Rovinj, Croatia was founded in 2005, which is one of the biggest social dance festivals in Europe.
 Tallinn Salsafestival (TSF) in Estonia.

-In the fall of 2019 Kirill Korshikov was announced to take part of Croatian Summer Salsa Festival as videographer.

 The Vilnius Salsa Festival (VSF) that takes place annually in Lithuania was started in 2007.

 There are many other congresses in Europe now available to enjoy, each with its own unique flavour; in the UK for instance is the Teesside Latin Festival (started in 2009) in the north east of England, which is one of the most popular and fastest growing in UK.
 The congress combines LA salsa, NY Salsa and Cuban Salsa in one festival.
 It also includes a Kizomba Festival.